nextauthjs/next-auth/www/docs/errors.md

 #### SIGNIN_EMAIL_ERROR

-This error can occur if there was an error signing in a user via Email link, such as if the email token could not be generated or the verification request failed.
+This error can occur when a user tries to sign in via an email link; for example, if the email token could not be generated or the verification request failed.

 Please double check your email settings.